-- Crash Plan is IS&T's free cloud data backup solution.
-This solution is great for secondary off site backup for your data. - Crash Plan is NOT a suitable primary disaster recovery solution.
+- Code 42 Crash Plan is IS&T's free cloud data backup solution.
+This solution is great for secondary off site backup for your data. - Crash Plan does not backup everything.
 No application or system files are backed up.
 Files take as long to bring back from the cloud as they take to save up TO the cloud.
-For users with 50-100 GB of data or more this could take days to a week. - O Use local backups like Time Machine (Mac) or Windows Backup (PC) for fastest primary data disaster recovery. - O Use Cloud-based file sharing like Dropbox. - O Remember, ONLY YOU can prevent data loss.
+For users with 50-100 GB of data or more this could take days to a week. - ALSO use local backups like Time Machine (Mac) or Windows Backup (PC) for fastest primary data disaster recovery. - O Use Cloud-based file sharing like Dropbox. - O Remember, ONLY YOU can prevent data loss.